 Another alteration to Scotland's Marriage Act allows civil ceremonies to take place in licensed premises.

 The Famous Blacksmiths Shop applies for a license.
 Now both religious and civil ceremonies are possible over the historic anvil.

 This year marked the 250th anniversary of the 1754 Marriage Act which catapulted Gretna Green, like cupid's arrow, into the hearts of young couples throughout England and romantics everywhere!
 To commemorate the event the local communities came together and arranged a variety of activities throughout the year including a re-enactment on the anniversary date during which the local schools and many of the local community dressed up in period costume and acted out famous events from Gretna Green's past.

-That same year, Dennis and Eileen Howell from Birmingham, one of the last couples to marry in a traditional handfasting ceremony, came back to Gretna Green to re-new their vows, 65 years on!
+That same year, Dennis and Eileen Howell from Birmingham, one of the last couples to marry in a traditional handfasting ceremony, came back to Gretna Green to renew their vows, 65 years on!

 Another law change: civil partnerships are now possible.
-The Famous Blacksmiths Shop now welcomes same sex couples to celebrate their civil partnership in Gretna Green.
+The Famous Blacksmiths Shop now welcomes same-sex couples to celebrate their civil partnership in Gretna Green.

 After only one year since opening, Smiths at Gretna Green is awarded 'Wedding Hotel of the Year' at Scotland's hotel industry Oscars.
-A proud achievement since the award is equally judged through votes from the general public and the hotel industry.
+A proud achievement since the award is equally judged by votes from the general public and the hotel industry.

 More wedding awards for Smiths as they win 'Wedding Team of the Year' at the Scottish Hotel Awards and a commendation for the hotel's head chef in the 'Rising Star Head Chef of the Year' category.
 Smiths Hotel is also awarded its first AA Rosette.